-Open Fridays and Saturdays from 10pm to 2am.
+Open Friday and Saturday from 10pm to 2am.

 Q Nightclub is one of the best nightclubs in Seattle , frequented by trendy young people and beautiful girls.
-A great place for a party night.
+A great place for a party evening.

 Trinity Nightclub (107 Occidental Ave S, Seattle)

 Trinity Seattle is an option worth considering.
 It has a unique decor and you will love the overall party experience.
-This nightclub also has a fully equipped room with top notch lights and sound.
-As soon as you enter, you will be mesmerized by the interior of Trinity Nightclub.
+This nightclub also has a fully equipped room with top-notch lights and sounds.
+As soon as you enter, you will be fascinated by the interior of Trinity Nightclub.
 Therefore, you will always want to come back here.

 Century Ballroom (915 E Pine St, Seattle)

-Housed in an old historic building on Capitol Hill, the Century Ballroom's vintage vibe fits perfectly with its mission to keep social culture alive in Seattle nightlife .
+Housed in an old historic building on Capitol Hill, the Century Ballroom's vintage vibe fits perfectly with its mission to keep social culture alive in Seattle's nightlife .